FreskyZ/fine/docs/file-structure.md

 ### dist/home
-contains home page `GET domain.com` and server entry `nodejs dist/home/server.js`, change to server entry requires server restart, change to home page `index.html` requires admin script.
+contains home page `GET domain.com` and server entry `nodejs dist/home/server.js`, change to server entry requires server restart, change to home page `index.html` requires admin script. also include 404.html and 518.html because they are accessde by 'GET /404' instead of 'GET /404.html'

 ### dist/public
 contains not very interesting things at `/*`, like `robots.txt` and `sitemap.xml`,